Royal Australian Navy Submarine Force: Today

-In early 2007, it was reported that Submarine Service was experiencing severe shortfalls in personnel and had only 70% of its authorized strength of 500 sailors.
-These shortfalls were reported to have reduced the service's operational readiness and forced HMAS Collins to be temporarily withdrawn from service.
+In early 2007, it was reported that Submarine Force was experiencing severe shortfalls in personnel and had only 70% of its authorised strength of 500 sailors.
+These shortfalls were reported to have reduced the force's operational readiness and forced HMAS Collins to be temporarily withdrawn from service.

+The RAN utilises Saab AUV62-AT autonomous anti-submarine warfare (ASW) training targets, and ordered an additional vehicle in September 2025.

 Future submarines

-The Collins class submarines will begin to reach the end of their useful life from 2026.
-In order to meet the in-service date of 2026, advanced design work on the next generation of Australian submarines began in 2014.
+The Collins-class submarines will begin to reach the end of their useful life from 2026.
+To meet the in-service date of 2026, advanced design work on the next generation of Australian submarines began in 2014.
 At this very early stage, it appeared that the submarines would be Australian-built conventional submarines equipped with air independent propulsion and advanced combat and communications systems.

-In September 2013, Rear Admiral Greg Sammut AO was appointed as Head Future Submarine Program.
+In September 2013, Rear Admiral Greg Sammut was appointed as Head Future Submarine Program.